 Conventions - Existing Comrade Members may nominate prospective promotees via the AGM Return Form.
 The outcome of promotion deliberations at the AGM is recorded in the Meeting Minutes.
 The master list of all Comrade Members is listed on the Honour Board.

 Senior Members.
 Any comrade member who supports the objects of the association and agrees to be bound by its rules and who is recommended for promotion in the association, whose nomination is proposed by a senior member and seconded by a majority of senior members may become a senior member.

-2. Previously or currently an elected Committee Member (Prez/VP/Secretary/Treasurer).
+(2) Previously or currently serving as an elected Committee Member – President, Vice-President, Secretary or Treasurer.

-3. Be an organisational guru that members gravitate to, for guidance in forming new groups/teams/activities (Refer Meeting #5 & #8).
+(3) Be an organisational guru that members gravitate to, for guidance in forming new groups, teams, and activities.

 a.
 The subscription fees for membership shall be such sum (if any) as the members shall determine from time to time in general meeting.

 b.
 The subscription fees shall be payable annually on 1 July or at a time that the committee determines.

 c.
 Any member whose subscription is outstanding for more than three months after the due date for payment shall cease to be a member of the association, provided always that the committee may reinstate such a person’s membership on such terms as it thinks fit.